-In March 2013, OCC, FRB, and the Federal Deposit Insurance Corporation issued guidelines to banks to limit their risk-taking for leveraged loans.
+In March 2013, OCC, the Federal Reserve Board, and the FDIC issued guidelines to banks to limit their risk-taking for leveraged loans.
+The effective date of the guidance was March 22, 2013, and the compliance date was May 21, 2013.
 Financial institutions are expected to properly evaluate and monitor underwritten credit risks in leveraged loans, to understand how changes in borrower enterprise values affect the quality of credit portfolios, and to assess the sensitivity of future credit losses to these changes in enterprise values.
 The final guidance is intended to be consistent with sound industry practices and to expand on recent interagency issuances on stress testing.

-We plan to assess OCC's supervision of financial institution implementation of guidance relating to leveraged loans.
+We plan to assess OCC supervision of financial institution implementation of guidance on leveraged loans.

-OCC's Licensing and Charter Approval Process
+OCC Licensing and Charter Approval Process